 While exploring the Potrillo Volcanic Field is a powerful experience, I urge that you be especially vigilant and cautious, especially if you’re not familiar with the desert.
 Should you take a serious fall, get snake bitten, or get stranded in this isolated area, a long way from medical care, you could have a serious problem.

-If you want to learn more about the Potrillo Volcanic Field, which comprises a mix of federal, state and private land, you can refer to Jerry M. Hoffer’s 1976 “Geology of Potrillo Basalt Field, South-Central New Mexico,” Circular 149, New Mexico Bureau of Mines & Mineral Resources and Earl M. P. Lovejoy’s El Paso’s Geologic Past, Science Series, Number 7, Texas Western Press.
+If you want to learn more about the Potrillo Volcanic Field, which comprises a mix of federal, state and private land, refer to Jerry M. Hoffer’s 1976 “Geology of Potrillo Basalt Field, South-Central New Mexico,” Circular 149, New Mexico Bureau of Mines & Mineral Resources and Earl M. P. Lovejoy’s El Paso’s Geologic Past, Science Series, Number 7, Texas Western Press.
 Those have been my primary resources for this article.

 For additional information, about maps, directions and road conditions, contact the Bureau of Land Management, the federal agency that has jurisdiction of the federal lands in the field, at the following address:

 1800 Marquess Street

 Las Cruces, New Mexico 88005-3370